Two people exchanging gray ceramic cups at a white table, sunlight coming through a nearby window, with a potted plant in the background.

 • Struggling with boundaries at work or in relationships

-If these patterns feel familiar, you’re not alone — and they are completely workable in therapy.
+If these patterns feel familiar, you’re not alone — and they are completely addressable in therapy.

 How Therapy Helps with People-Pleasing